-Moody's Investors Service ("Moody's") and S&P Global Ratings, a division of Standard & Poor's Financial Services LLC ("S&P"), have assigned the 2018 Series C Bonds ratings of "Aaa" and "AAA," respectively.
-Such ratings reflect only the views of Moody's and S&P, respectively, at the time such ratings are given, and are not a recommendation to buy, sell or hold the 2018 Series C Bonds.
+Moody's Investors Service ("Moody's") and S&P Global Ratings, a division of Standard & Poor's Financial Services LLC ("S&P"), have assigned the 2018 Series A Bonds and the 2018 Series B-1 Bonds ratings of "Aaa" and "AAA," respectively.
+Moody's and S&P have assigned the 2018 Series B-2 Bonds ratings of "Aa2/VMIG1" and "AA/A-1+," respectively, based (in the case of the short-term ratings for the 2018 Series B-2 Bonds) on the delivery of the Initial 2018B-2 Liquidity Facility by the 2018B-2 Liquidity Facility Provider.
+Such ratings reflect only the views of Moody's and S&P, respectively, at the time such ratings are given, and are not a recommendation to buy, sell or hold the 2018 Series AB Bonds.
 The Authority makes no representation as to the appropriateness of such ratings.
 An explanation of the significance of the ratings given by Moody's and S&P, respectively, may be obtained from Moody's and S&P, respectively.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
 There is no assurance that any such rating will continue for any given period of time or that any such rating will not be revised downward, suspended or withdrawn entirely by Moody's or S&P, respectively, if, in the judgment of the issuing rating agency, circumstances so warrant.
-Any such downward revision, suspension or withdrawal of any such rating may have an adverse effect on the marketability or market price of the 2018 Series C Bonds.
+Any such downward revision, suspension or withdrawal of any such rating may have an adverse effect on the marketability or market price of the 2018 Series AB Bonds.
 The Authority has no obligation to oppose any such revision, suspension or withdrawal of a rating.